Examinations: General Requirements

 General Requirements Applicable to All Examinations

-- Students are expected to follow the instructions provided in advance by the curriculum coordinators, including, but not limited to, preparation of their computers, on-time arrival, communication during exams if a technical issue occurs, and exam logistics.
+- Students are expected to follow the instructions provided in advance by the curriculum coordinators, including, but not limited to, preparation and use of their Larner College of Medicine-provided computers, on-time arrival, communication during exams if a technical issue occurs, and exam logistics.

 - A student who is unable to take an examination at the scheduled time because of serious illness or family emergency must notify the Associate/Assistant Dean for Students or their designated staff member in the Office of Medical Education in accordance with Policy 540.24 Examination Delays.

-- Students with approved ADA accommodations for summative exams are expected to follow implementation instructions provided to them in their current accommodation letter issued from UVM Student Accessibility Services.
+- Students with approved Americans with Disabilities Act (ADA) accommodations for summative exams are expected to follow implementation instructions provided to them in their current accommodation letter issued from University of Vermont Student Accessibility Services.

 - Students who have finished the examination are not permitted to communicate information about the examination with any student who has not completed it.

 - Students must finish an examination within the designated time (with or without approved accommodations).
 Failure to finish the exam within the designated time may result in a grade of zero for that exam.

 - Students must follow the academic honor code and may be required to attest to following the code.

 - Students must report at the assigned time and may not exchange assigned days or times with another student without permission of the Director of Education and Operations for the Clinical Simulation Laboratory.